 All carbohydrates are eventually converted into glucose.
 Glucose is your body’s and brains main source of energy.
 Glucose is a sugar but it’s not the only sugar.
 Other naturally occurring sugars include:

-Fructose – sound in fruit
+Fructose – found in fruit

 Lactose – found in diary